-- The Local Government Act 1993, Roads Act 1993; Work Health and Safety Act 2011, Disability Discrimination Act 1992, Australia's Strategy for Protecting Crowded Places from Terrorism 2017. - Where situated at a street intersection corner, the dining area shall reflect the appropriate principles in AustRoads Guide to Traffic Engineering Practice - Part 5 and the TfNSW's Road Design Guide with regard to the intersection typology and traffic calming infrastructure in order to maximise public safety. - Conditions of any other current approvals (Development Consent, Liquor Licence). - Compliance of the area with this Guideline. - Hours of operation for the outdoor dining area will be restricted to no later than 10:00pm on any night or consistent with the DA conditions, whichever is more conservative. - Footway condition. - Applications for alternative placement e.g. against the building alignment, where the applicant can demonstrate that, on the merits of the individual case, the alternative arrangement will better achieve the purposes of this Policy.
+- The Local Government Act 1993, Roads Act 1993; Work Health and Safety Act 2011, Disability Discrimination Act 1992, Australia's Strategy for Protecting Crowded Places from Terrorism 2017. - Where situated at a street intersection corner, the dining area shall reflect the appropriate principles in AustRoads Guide to Traffic Engineering Practice - Part 5 and the TfNSW's Road Design Guide with regard to the intersection typology and traffic calming infrastructure in order to maximise public safety. - Conditions of any other current approvals (Development Consent, Liquor Licence). - Compliance of the area with this Guideline. - The amenity of the surrounding area, the safety of pedestrians and outdoor diners. - Footway condition. - Applications for alternative placement e.g. against the building alignment, where the applicant can demonstrate that, on the merits of the individual case, the alternative arrangement will better achieve the purposes of this Policy.
 Consideration is to be given to the need to balance public safety against business needs and amenity considerations.
 Refer to the Disability Discrimination Act 1992 (Cth) sections 23, 24 and 29A. - Alternative placement arrangements must be consistent with other business operating outdoor dining in the same area.
 Inconsistent alignment of outdoor dining is not supported.